KayinCheung/KayinCheung.github.io/README.md

 - [Metamask Chrome Extension](https://metamask.io/)
 - [Parity Chrome Extension](https://chrome.google.com/webstore/detail/parity-ethereum-integrati/himekenlppkgeaoeddcliojfddemadig)

-We recommend Metamask as they provide a fully synced Ethereum node.
-Parity requires you to sync a node and can take a few hours to a few days.
+Metamask as they provide a fully synced Ethereum node and is easiest to setup.
+Parity requires storing the blockchain locally and takes time to sync your node.
+Power users may benefit from Parity (such as high volume sellers and escrows), as it loads transaction history quicker.

 The Dapp is developed on Google chrome, Parity and Metamask.
 Other ethereum node and browser combinations may work, but are untested and unsupported.

 *Make sure to connect to Ropsten test net during beta testing.